 - Cellular Modem: Single 5G

-- Modem Chipset: Qualcomm Snapdragon X55
+- Modem Module or Chipset: Qualcomm Snapdragon X55

 - Supported Networks and Bands: T-Mobile